robertbetts/RegtechGuide/HUMAN_STEPS.md

 ## Step 5 - prompt

+Create book/Book_Overview.md
-Using fintech_topics.md as a guide, create overview.md and place it in the book folder
+- Using discussions/topics.md as a guide and all the book/Chapter_*.md files
-- Create an introduction section that briefly summarises each each chapter.
+- Create an introduction section that briefly summarises each each chapter
-- Reference the creative commons license from the file LICENSE.
+- Get book license info from README.md

 ## Step 6 - prompt (Optional step for additional analysis of the generative content)

-Review all the files in the folder book, referencing overview.md and contents.md as a structural guides.
+Review all the files in the folder book, referencing Overview.md structural guides.
 Map in detail all the themes in the book, connecting and highlighting duplicated topics.
 - store all analysis output in an analysis folder
 - create a table of theme, chapter, line numbers
 - create a mermaid flow to visually represent these relationships